 Drag

-The Fundamentals of Flight How does an aircraft fly?The resistance that any physical body that is propelled through the air experiences is called DRAG.
+The resistance that any physical body that is propelled through the air experiences is called DRAG.
 It is a result of a number of physical phenomena.
 Pressure drag is created when the wind in front of the airplane is greater than the thrust pushing it forward.
 Skin friction or viscous drag is created by rough surfaces.
 To reduce frictional drag, careful attention needs to be paid to smoothen the surface of an airplane as much as possible.

 Usually special materials are used in building model airplanes that reduce the frictional drag.